 Capital Assets.
-The School had no significant capital asset activity.
+The School purchased security doors and a fence.
+Otherwise, the School had no significant capital asset activity.
 Please refer to a note to the accompanying financial statements entitled Capital Assets and Depreciation for more detailed information about the School's capital asset activity.